epfl-ada/ada-2024-project-authenticdataaddicts/README.md

 ## Recipe for Success: Uncovering the actors behind a hit movie

 ### Abstract
+While a movie storyline is often seen as its core, other factors like cast or genres may influence its success.
 This project examines what leads to a movies' success, with an emphasis on the effect of actors.
-We begin by studying intrinsic characterics of movies, such as genre and runtime, and how they correlate to a movie's success in order to establish general patterns.
+We begin by studying intrinsic characterics of movies (genre, runtime) and how they correlate to the success in order to establish general patterns.
 We then investigate how lead actors characteristics (height, ethnicity, gender, age) might influence a movie's success.
 By analyzing these traits across different genres, we aim to identify patterns linking specific actor attributes to successful movies.
-Data is gathered from CMU’s movie database, the IMDb non-commercial and the TMDb Kaggle datasets.
 Movie success is defined by two metrics: box office performance and critical reception.
 Since high-grossing movies may not always be well-received, and vice versa, separating performance from reception could yield new insight.
 Ultimately, our goal is to determine how actor attributes influence a movie’s success, providing valuable understanding for casting decisions and broader industry trends.

 ### Research questions
 - What genres and movie length lead to the most successful movies?